thinkst/canarytokens-docker/README.md

 * And correspondingly: `docker compose -f docker-compose-v3.yml up -d` or `docker compose -f docker-compose-v3-letsencrypt.yml up -d`

+NB: The updated `canarytokens-docker` repo no longer has the Dockerfile for Canarytokens v2, so running that requires using the tagged image `thinkst/canarytokens:v2_latest`.

 Setup (in Ubuntu)
 -----------------